 How to Use a PC keyboard on a Mac

-Configuring Your Keyboard for Mac
+Configuring your F1 Keys for Mac

 Karabiner Elements is a simple, free, and safe key remapping software for Mac.
 Upon installation and launch, you will find that you are able to map your function keys as well as any other keys that you would like to remap.
 Below is an example of what the mapping of the function keys will be when you plug in a PC keyboard to a Mac.